 There are state agencies and there are state agencies, of course.
 Nobody really cares if Mental Health or DCFS are run well, but it is important that they not be run so badly as to embarrass a governor.
 Some agencies, like DOT or the Board of Education, are controlled by permanent bureaucracies beyond the power of any director to shift.
 Then there are the regulatory agencies that are run by people outside state government, and several others such as the Department of Conservation with mandates so contradictory that they can't be run at all.

 Obviously we need decent and capable people to run a system that by itself is neither.
 But the work rather militates against them.
 Cynics suggest that all a person needs to be a successful agency director is a sound bladder (all those meetings) and the ability to recognize a useful idea in time to excise it from any official reports or recommendations.
-But while some agency positions required specialized expertise—to be top man at the Department of Conservation for example one had to be able to shoot ducks—in the old days most director candidates were considered qualified if he was politically loyal and kept his pants on in public.
+But while some agency positions required specialized expertise—to be top man at the Department of Conservation, for example, one had to be able to shoot ducks—most director candidates in the old days were considered qualified if they were politically loyal and kept their pants on in public.

 Perhaps this is why agency directorships that are career stepping stones almost never are career launching pads.
 Most conscientious directors get so badly bruised that they leave state service looking not for challenges but for rest—a nice quiet job with a professional association, perhaps, or some part-time lobbying that includes lots of lunches.